5 Common Safeguarding Interview Questions (DSL KCSIE 2024)

 • Developing and implementing child protection policies and procedures.

-• Promoting a culture of safeguarding amongst staff through training and guidance.
+• Promoting a culture of safeguarding amongst staff through training and guidance, including knowledge of emotional blocks and issues such as countertransference.

 • Managing child protection concerns and cases, including referring cases to children’s services and the police as needed.